MiramiKing/benchmarks/render/README.md

 ----------

-This is a simple benchmark for python async webframeworks.
-Almost all of the frameworks are ASGI-compatible.
+This benchmark provides a straightforward evaluation of Python async web-frameworks, with the majority of frameworks being compatible with ASGI.

+While the benchmark does not assess deployment
+(such as uvicorn versus hypercorn, etc.) or databases (ORMs, drivers), it seeks to evaluate the strength of the frameworks themselves.
-The objective of the benchmark is not testing deployment (like uvicorn vs hypercorn and etc) or database (ORM, drivers) but instead test the frameworks itself.
-The benchmark checks request parsing (body, headers, formdata, queries), routing, responses.
+The benchmark analyzes request parsing (including body, headers, formdata, and queries), routing, and responses.

 ## Table of contents